Battle of Mantinea (362 BC): Main action

 The Theban cavalry and light infantry drove off the enemy cavalry.
 The wedged Boeotian hoplites smashed into the enemy right, where the Mantineans were positioned.
 The Mantinean leader Podares offered heroic resistance, but when he was killed, the Mantinean hoplites fled the field.
 However, as the Mantineans fled, the Spartans made a last-ditch effort to kill Epaminondas before fleeing by throwing their javelins at him, some of which struck his body.
 Epaminondas was mortally wounded when facing the Spartan phalanx by a man variously identified as Anticrates, Machaerion, or Gryllus, son of Xenophon.
-Epaminondas' soldiers rescued him as he was dying, placing him at the high point of Skopi, where he watched the battle unfold.
+Epaminondas's soldiers rescued him as he was dying, placing him at the high point of Skopi, where he watched the battle unfold.
 The Theban leaders Iolaidas and Daiphantus, whom he intended to succeed him, were also killed.
 After the death of Epaminondas, the Theban left froze and failed to pursue the retreating Spartans and Mantineans.
-Meanwhile on the Theban right, the Theban cavalry was also victorious against the Spartan cavalry and pursued the retreating Spartan cavalry, but the hamippoi attached to the Theban right hastily attacked the Athenian hoplites in euphoria and were slaughtered by the Athenians.
-The Athenians remained as the only contingent of the Spartan army to hold their ground.
+Meanwhile, on the Theban right, the Theban cavalry was also victorious against the Spartan cavalry and pursued the retreating Spartan cavalry, but the hamippoi attached to the Theban right hastily attacked the Athenian hoplites in euphoria and were slaughtered by the Athenians.
+The Athenians remained as the only contingent of the allied army to hold their ground.